ali-shokoohi/copass/README.md

       -Type "cd copass && sudo chmod +x installer.sh" and press Enter.
       -So you can use install this program "./installer.sh"
 ### How to use :
-   For use this program you can type this command:
+   For use this program you can type this command anywhere:
 ```bash
 copass
 ```